 Following the crusades, the use of spices became widespread during the high medieval ages and spices began to be used in beer and ale as well.
 Some of the common spices used were juniper, sage, gentian, cinnamon, and others.
 During medieval times, ale was generally brewed at home by women and was meant for domestic as well as small commercial purposes.

 Other than these common medieval drinks, various other non-alcoholic drinks were also in vogue.
 For instance, fruit juices of various types were drunk by all social classes.
 Other than drinking fresh fruit juices, fruits were also fermented to produce less common alcoholic medieval drinks such as cider or perry.

-Apples were used in case of cider while perry was produced form pears.
-Similarly, blackberries or black mulberries were used to make Murry and prunelle was made from plums.
+Apples were used in the case of cider while perry was produced from pears.
+Similarly, blackberries or black mulberries were used to make Murry, and prunelle was made from plums.